Q&A with a Biophilic Design Consultant: Healthy Building and Wellness Interiors — Biofilico

 Biofilico’s Founder, Matt Morley at the creative workspace ‘Montoya’ in Barcelona, Spain

-It was an amazing learning experience for what would come later - effectively doing a similar thing but a boutique consultancy business and focusing specifically on green and healthy spaces.
+It was an amazing learning experience for what would come later - effectively doing a similar thing but a boutique consultancy business and focusing specifically on green and healthy spaces, incorporating biophilic design principles.

-Where did you interest in health and fitness come from?
+Where did your interest in health, fitness, and mental health come from?

 So in parallel with that 10-year process I’ve just describe my 7-10 hours per week of training starting to take on ever more importance in my life, especially as I was doing so much of it outdoors, immersed in nature, with minimal equipment.

 I was also experimenting with standing desks, going barefoot, a low-carb Paleo diet and bringing the outside world in to my office and home.
+I aimed to bring nature into my living and working spaces to enhance wellbeing and productivity.
+Incorporating these elements into my living and working spaces helped to reduce stress and improve overall wellbeing.
 In other words, my life became a testing ground for these new ideas around workplace wellbeing, ancestral health and wellbeing interiors.

 Do you remember the exact moment you first discovered biophilic design?

 It was a very organic, intuitive process for me.
-This is so important to reiterate as a biophilic design expert - I got there by myself, using my own instinct and listening to my body, testing things out on myself and eventually coming to the conclusion that most indoor spaces devoid of nature were simply not happy, uplifting places for me to be.
+This is so important to reiterate as a biophilic design expert - I got there by myself, using my own instinct and listening to my body, testing things out on myself and eventually coming to the conclusion that most indoor spaces devoid of the natural world were simply not happy, uplifting places for me to be.
+I realized that integrating biophilic principles, such as the use of natural elements and patterns, was essential to creating environments that promote wellbeing and productivity.

 At that point, I knew I had to quit my job and make my own rules from then on.
 I needed to go to an extreme to understand what was out there, what was possible and what my body could feel if I went all-in on this approach for a while.
 I don’t think my then-girlfriend knew what on earth was going on by that point!

-In other words, biophilic design was not something I studied, it was as if it came from inside of me first and all I had to do. was recognise what was happening.
+In other words, biophilic design was not something I studied, it was as if it came from inside of me first and all I had to do was recognize what was happening.

 Of course, it helped to be immersed in real estate and interiors for my work at the same time, that was the magic mix that made it possible to become a wellbeing champion and biophilic design consultant later on.